Davis Cattlelog

 REFLECTION

-Though the launch of Cattlelog was quite nerve-wracking for us, my team and I were thrilled to witness the outcomes of our hard work and dedication from the past few months.
-What we have already achieved with Cattlelog is incredibly rewarding for me personally, as this was my first experience working as the sole designer on a relatively large project.
-Collaborating with my talented team on this product has taught me so much about the importance of quick and effective cross-functional communication, especially given the time frame we were limited to.
+Though the launch of Cattlelog was quite nerve-wracking for us, my team and I have been thrilled to witness the growing results of our hard work and dedication.
+What we have achieved with Cattlelog is incredibly rewarding personally, as this was my first experience working as the sole designer on a relatively large project.
+Collaborating with my team to build Cattlelog has taught me so much about the importance of quick and effective cross-functional communication, especially given our limited time frame.